 Ensure that packing and shipping supplies are on track before the Christmas rush hits the stores.
 Whether that’s eco-friendly packaging, bubble wrap to protect fragile products or simply plenty of envelopes and boxes, you won’t want to be running around looking for last-minute options when the high street is full of panicked shoppers.

 On top of that, it’s also important to plan your shipping schedule accordingly.
 So before you quote any delivery times to your customers, make sure that you’re up to date on your carrier’s current schedule – including any seasonal delays.
 Remember, if you promise to have an item with the customer by Christmas, it’s important that you deliver.
 If you fail, you could risk a slew of bad publicity that won’t disappear any time soon.

 Finally, make sure that you don’t forget about the individual customer experience in all the chaos of the Christmas rush.
 Whether you’re trying to generate a buzz on social media, drum up repeat business or simply stand out from the crowd, curating an impressive unboxing experience is key.
 To prevent this from falling by the wayside as orders start to mount up, plan your strategy beforehand and make sure you’ve got all the supplies that you need to deliver.

 This year, more shoppers than ever before are turning to independent businesses to purchase gifts in the runup to Christmas.
-And with a little forward planning, you can make the most of this trend, enjoying a welcome festive boost for your store.
+And with a plan, you can make the most of this trend.
+Enjoy a welcome festive boost for your store!